tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     Use a unique ID and name that others aren't likely to also use.
 Also, don't begin your ID with the number 0.

 3. Save the file in a directory that you can conveniently access from your terminal, such as your user directory (on a Mac, `Users/YOURUSERNAME` &mdash; replace `YOURUSERNAME` with your actual user name on your computer).
 4. In your terminal, browse to the directory where you saved the **mypet.json** file.
-(Usually the default directory is `Users/YOURUSERNAME` &mdash; hence the previous step.)
+(Usually, the default directory is `Users/YOURUSERNAME` &mdash; hence the previous step.)

     If you've never browsed directories using the command line, here's how you do it:

     On a Mac, find your present working directory by typing `pwd`.
 Then move up by typing change directory: `cd ../`.
 Move down by typing `cd pets`, where `pets` is the name of the directory you want to move into.
 Type `ls` to list the contents of the directory.

-    On a PC, just look at the prompt path to see your current directory.
+    On a PC, look at the prompt path to see your current directory.
 Then move up by typing `cd ../`.
 Move down by typing `cd pets`, where `pets` is the name of the directory you want to move into.
 Type `dir` to list the contents of the current directory.

 3. After your terminal or command prompt is in the same directory as your JSON file, create the new pet: